abhinayh56/Markdown/Filters.md

 14. Numerical Approximations of Differential Equations
 15. Discretization of State Variable Models

-## Process of Digital Filter Design
-1. Low-Pass Filter
+**Process of filter design**
+1. Define specifications / requirements
+    - Type of filter: High-pass, low-pass, band-pass, band-stop etc
+    - Cutoff frequencies $(f_c)$: One or more cutoff frequencies
+    - Passband ripple $(\delta_p)$
+    - Stopband attenuation
+    - Sampling frequency $(f_s)$ (for digital filters)
+2. Choose a filter design method
+    - Analog filters: Butterworth, Chebyshev Type I, Chebyshev Type II, Elliptic, Bessel, etc.
+    - Digital Filters: FIR (Finite Impulse Response), IIR (Infinite Impulse Response), Bilinear Transformation, Impulse Invariant, etc.
+3. Determine filter order: Calculate the order of the filter to meet the specifications.
+Higher order filter provide steeper roll-off but are more complex.
+4. Design the filter
+    - Analog filters: Use standard design equations or software tools to determine the components values (resistors, capacitors, inductors)
+    - Digital filters: Convert analog filter to digital using one of the method of discretization.
+Use algorithms or software tools to determine the filter coefficients.
+5. Implementation
+    - Analog filters: Build the circuit using calculated component values
+    - Digital filters: Implement the filter in software or hardware using calculated coefficients
+6. Verification
+    1. Simulate the filter response using software tools to ensure it meets the specifications
+    2. Test the filter with actual signals to verify the performance
+7. Optimization and iteration: If the filter does not meet the specifications, adjust the design parameters and repeat the process.

+**Process of digital filter design: Low-Pass Filter**
 1. Specify requirements
     - Cutoff frequency ($f_c$)
     - Sampling frequency ($f_s$)
     - Passband Ripple ($\delta_p$)
 2. Choose a filter design method.
 Eg. Buttorworh, Chebyshev Type 1, 2 Elliptic etc
 3. Convert analog filter to digital using techniques like bilineaer transform, impulse invariat.

-2. High-Pass Filter
-3. Band-Pass Filter
-4. Band-Stop Filter (Notch Filter / Band Reject Filter)
-5. All-Pass Filter
-6. Active Filter
-7. Passive Filter
+**Process of digital filter design: High-Pass Filter** **Process of digital filter design: Band-Pass Filter** **Process of digital filter design: Band-Stop Filter** **Process of digital filter design: All-Pass Filter** **Process of digital filter design: Active Filter** **Process of digital filter design: Passive Filter**